walles/batterylogger/README.md

 * Make a data holder class that supports both receiving data, persisting it and presenting it to AndroidPlot.

-* Make a service that updates the data holder class.
+* Make a service that updates the data holder class with battery level change events.

 * Make sure the service starts on reboot.

+* Make sure the service notifies the data holder about charger connects and disconnects.

 * Make sure the service notifies the data holder about shutdowns and reboots.

-* Make sure the service notifies the data holder about charger connects and disconnects.
+* Make sure the service notifies the data holder about app upgrades, installs and uninstalls.

+* Make sure the service notifies the data holder about OS / kernel upgrades.

 * Find out how to find model X-coordinate for an in-graph click.
 This would be used for showing event details when we click them.
 Try using